guyroyse/redisai-iris/README.md

 ## Step 4: Deploy the Model into RedisAI

-NOTE: This requires tge redis-cli.
+NOTE: This requires redis-cli.
 If you don't have redis-cli, I've found the easiest way to get it is to download, build, and install Redis itself.
 Details can be found at the [Redis quickstart](https://redis.io/topics/quickstart) page:

     $ redis-cli -x AI.MODELSET iris ONNX CPU BLOB < log_reg_iris.onnx